csweichel/ruruku/www/content/getting-started.md

 If you want to convert an existing list of testcase descriptions, have a closer look at the flags of [`ruruku plan`](../cli/ruruku_plan), especially `-y` which disables manual input.

+Testplans can also be created collaboratively using a _modifiable session_:
+1. Start a modifiable session using `ruruku session start --modifiable`
+2. Have other users to join the session, enter edit mode (there's a switch on top of the list of testcases or press `e`) and add testcases
+3. When you're done, extract a testplan using `ruruku plan from-session <session-id>`

 Testplans are meant to live next to your code, i.e. it's best to check them into your repository.

 ## Start a test session